-- 46.47.
-China's national nutrition and school feeding programmes are among the largest in the world and provide excellentrich opportunities for experience sharing with other countriespartners and stakeholders in need as China has joined the school meals coalition launched in connection with the 2021 United Nations food systems summit.
+- 46. China's national nutrition and school feeding programmes are among the largest in the world and provide excellent opportunities for experience sharing with other countries.
 China continues to enhance the coverage and effectiveness of these programmes with a view to making and sustaining further progress towards SDG 2 for everyone.
-This activity supports scaling up and enhancing existing programmes in a variety of ways, including by supporting national capacity to identify and target nutritionally vulnerable populations and by piloting new approaches in hard-to-reach areas. - 47.48.
+This activity supports scaling up and enhancing existing programmes in a variety of ways, including by supporting national capacity to identify and target nutritionally vulnerable populations and by piloting new approaches in hard-to-reach areas. - 47.
 Preschool nutrition projects, which target boys and girls age 3-5, will continue, focusing on food and nutrition education and on the know-how required to procure from local farmers.
 Through these projects WFP supports efforts to raise the nutrition awareness of schoolteachers, cooking staff and food suppliers and promote healthy feeding for caregivers at home.
 These projects will promote healthy diets and dietary diversity by assessing dietary quality.
-The country office will also continue to advocate improved nutrition and disseminate appropriate nutrition and health messages at all levels of the Government. - 48.49.
+The country office will also continue to advocate improved nutrition and disseminate appropriate nutrition and health messages at all levels of the Government. - 48.
 In addition to providing technical advice and assistance, WFP will provide platforms to bring together a wide range of relevant partners.
 WFP will advocate a complementary and integrated school health and nutrition package, with a primary focus on regional nutritional guidance and healthy eating habits, including with regard to emerging issues such as overweight and obesity as well as sound school feeding approaches and awareness raising for parents about feeding and health support.
-WFP will further discuss with the private sector dietary quality, as it relates to increasing overweight and obesity. - 49.50.
+WFP will further discuss with the private sector dietary quality, as it relates to increasing overweight and obesity. - 49.
 These activities may be extended to other locations based on discussion with the Government.
 Targeted strategies will be used to promote equal nutritional and cognitive development opportunities for boys and girls.
 Women-headed smallholder families will participate in the home-grown school feeding programme to promote economic empowerment for women.
 These projects yield important results and experience that will inform further collaboration with national stakeholders on steps to improve nutritional outcomes.